 - Should your advisee be considering an internship for her/his global program?
 What steps does the student need to go through for that internship to meet a major requirement for your department?

-Here's a GEO Programs MAP.xlsx to help you see some of the options for your students.
+Here's a PDF of the best programs for each major to help you see some of the options for your students.
+GEOprogramcards.pdf

 COURSES AND COURSE APPROVALS:

 Most of the courses with our partner CAPA have already been run through the curriculum channels for approvals and equivalencies.
 However, we are just beginning that process with the 17 new CIEE programs.
 Please bear with us.